kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 - Simple card matching game
 - Wide target audience
-- Beat you're time on each try to see if you can get less moves and less time
+- Beat you're time on each try to see if you can get less moves and less time.

 # **Demo**